ayaan9618/funset/README.md

 funset.py: The main Python script containing the game logic.

-Enjoy creating funny stories with your friends!
+Enjoy creating funny stories with your friends!..